Ask Your AI To Fill This

 Why not instead adding a single huge text area, give some example for pseudo-language that can express condition, add validation and autocomplete?

 A code editor.
-Something from the work.
+Something I have experience with.
 This I can deal with.
 Could be fun.

 Natural Language input